Maryland State Subsidy Profile

 Child care assistance is not available as part of the adoption assistance program.

-16. What other post-adoption services are available in Maryland and how do families find out more about them?
+14. What post-adoption services are available in Maryland and how do families find out more about them?

 Post-adoption services in Maryland are administered by the Department of Human Resources, Social Services Administration and may include: